What Is ISO 13485 Certification?

 Enhanced customer trust

-For many device companies, certification is a competitive necessity.
+For many device companies, certification is a competitive requirement.

 Integrated Medical Device Compliance